openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/platform-support.md

 id: platform-support
 title: Platform Support
 keywords:
- - Replicated Storage - Platform Support
+ - Replicated PV Mayastor - Platform Support
  - Platform Support
-description: This section explains about the Platform Support for Replicated Storage.
+description: This section explains about the Platform Support for Replicated PV Mayastor.
 ---
-# Replicated Storage Installation on MicroK8s
+# Replicated PV Mayastor Installation on MicroK8s

-## Install Replicated Storage on MicroK8s
+## Install Replicated PV Mayastor on MicroK8s

 :::info
-**Prerequisite**: Prepare a cluster by following the steps outlined in this [guide](../replicated-storage-user-guide/rs-installation.md#preparing-the-cluster).
+**Prerequisite**: Prepare a cluster by following the steps outlined in this [guide](../replicated-pv-mayastor/rs-installation.md#preparing-the-cluster).
 :::

-To install Replicated Storage (a.k.a Replicated Engine or Mayastor) using Helm on MicroK8s, execute the following command:
+To install Replicated PV Mayastor using Helm on MicroK8s, execute the following command:

 **Command**